 Mandy Pennington is a writer, marketer, teacher, and actor based in Northeastern Pennsylvania.

 Mandy has over 15 years of experience in the digital marketing space and advises businesses, non-profits, and startups.
 She teaches courses in marketing and communications at several universities.
-She is also an award-winning actor and playwright.
-She recently completed her MFA in the Maslow Family Graduate Program in Creative Writing at Wilkes University and is querying her book, Gateways: A Memoir.
-Her solo play adapted from her coming-of-age memoir, Girl Walks Into a Movie Theater, premiered in July 2024 at Lackawanna College, presented by Scranton Fringe.
+She is also an award-winning actor and playwright with performance credits in the U.S. and Ireland.
+She recently completed her MFA in the Maslow Family Graduate Program in Creative Writing at Wilkes University and her coming-of-age memoir, Gateways, is forthcoming from Vine Leaves Press.
+Her solo play adapted from her memoir, Girl Walks Into a Movie Theater, has been produced in Pennsylvania and New York.

 Currents in the Electric City: A Scranton Anthology book cover